Struggling with Ileoconduit Wafer Seal Leaks

 I use a great product that helps prevent wafer leakage and prolongs the wear time of the wafer considerably:

-Smith and Nephew Skin-Prep wipes for about $6.50 for a box of 50.
-Wipe clean skin around the stoma where the wafer will be making contact.
-Let it dry.
+Smith and Nephew Skin-Prep wipes for about $6.50 for box of 50.
+Wipe clean skin around stoma where wafer will be making contact.
+Let dry.
 I use my hair blower.
-It works with Convatec wafers.
+Works with Convatec wafers.
 (Hollister says it doesn't work with theirs, causing an adverse effect.
-Anytime I've used Hollister wafers, I had leakage within the first or second day, so I avoid Hollister anyway.)
+Anytime I've used Hollister wafers, I had leakage within first or second day so I avoid Hollister anyway.)
 Skin-Prep works like a charm!

-Also, for those who may not know, don't use perfumed soap to bathe or shower as it will leave a film on the skin that will compromise wafer contact.
+Also, for those that may not know, don't use perfumed soap to bathe or shower as it will leave a film on the skin that will compromise wafer contact.

 Use a basic bath soap like Ivory or Pure and Natural that doesn't have perfumes and lanolin.